World Teacher’s Day

-The theme for World Teachers’ Day 2022 is “The transformation of education begins with teachers“.
+The theme for World Teachers’ Day 2023 is “The teachers we need for the education we want: The global imperative to reverse the teacher shortage“.
 It commemorates the anniversary of the Universal Declaration of Human Rights (1948) and serves as a reminder that the right to education cannot be realized without trained and qualified teachers.

 The day provides the occasion to celebrate the teaching profession worldwide, to take stock of achievements, and to address some of the issues central to attracting and keeping the brightest minds and young talents in the profession.

 Teacher’s Day in India is celebrated on September 5th, to celebrate the birthday of Dr. Sarvepalli Radhakrishnan, who was a renowned Indian philosopher and statesman.
 While some celebrate teacher’s day on Guru Purnima which is traditionally observed as a day to venerate teachers.
 Where guru means an “expert at something”, and it actually means “teacher” in Sanskrit and Purnima means “Full Moon”.